 - How many are competing?
-To date, 23 schools and 73 students have registered to compete.
-Deadline is January 20 to register (click here to register when registration opens on June 1, 2023).
+We expect over 25 schools and 100 students to compete.
+Deadline is January 10 to register (click here to register when registration opens on June 1, 2023).

 - Should we follow on LinkedIn so we can see the latest announcements?
 Yes, click here to follow the AXS NCSAC page.

 - Can other faculty or graduate students from participating schools come to observe?
 Yes, but please register ($50) as we need to account for space, food, and who’s in the building.
 Click here to register.
 Deadline is January 10.

 - Where are the heats for each round going to be?
 On the Admiral Level.
 Game Analytics Round 1 will be on the West side of the building (Suites 1306 to 1318; right to left) and Business Analytics will be on the East side of the building (Suites 1356 to 1339; left to right).

 - Can professors or others watch the presentations?
 No, only the students and judges assigned to the heats.